tscircuit/tscircuit/submission/pr-4768-body.md

 ## Posting coordination

 Issue author AMZ92 posted validation on the thread (2026-09-07): the narrow patch fixes the intermediate-state regression but does not reduce seed-8 turn count; a complementary superset patch from another contributor addresses that separately.
 Before merging or posting, confirm whether karanp0202 acts for AMZ92 or whether this PR should be withdrawn in favor of coordinated submission.
-See submission/thread-context.txt and submission/release-checklist.txt.
+See submission/blocking-gap-race-plan.txt, submission/karan-after-identity.txt (after identity is recorded), submission/thread-context.txt, and submission/release-checklist.txt.

 ## Note for release (not part of upstream merge)